Pandemic Causes Longest Drop in Life Expectancy in Western Countries Since World War II | Society

 These data are not substantially different in the rest of the European countries, but the difference in relation to the United States is impressive.
 Among men, life expectancy —which fell by one year and eight months— was worse due to mortality among those under 60 (one year) than among those over 80 (six months).

-sign up on here to receive EL PAÍS Brasil’s daily newsletter: reports, analyses, exclusive interviews and the main information of the day in your e-mail, from Monday to Friday. sign up also to receive our weekly newsletter on Saturdays, with highlights of coverage for the week.
+sign up on here to receive the daily newsletter of EL PAÍS Brasil: reports, analyses, exclusive interviews and the main information of the day in your e-mail, from Monday to Friday. sign up also to receive our weekly newsletter on Saturdays, with highlights of coverage for the week.